 Whether I need a snack to hold me over until meal time or a protein packed dessert, energy balls or no bake protein bars are a must have and we try to always keep some on hand in the freezer (but they go fast!)

+They are super easy to throw together with ingredients that you probably already have in your pantry.
 These protein balls turned out so delicious that they inspired me to create these chocolate protein bars too!

-Chocolate Energy Ball Ingredients
+Chocolate Protein Ball Ingredients

-Cocoa Powder – to really take that chocolatey flavor to the next level!
+• Cocoa Powder – to really take that chocolatey flavor to the next level

-Honey – the sticky sweetener needed to help it all stick together.
+• Honey – the sticky sweetener needed to help it all stick together

-Peanut Butter – This recipe uses creamy no stir peanut butter which has just a bit of added sugar in it.
+• Peanut Butter – This recipe uses creamy no stir peanut butter which has just a bit of added sugar in it.
 It is very smooth and easy to mix.

-Salt – just enough to make the salty sweet flavors pop!
+• Salt – just enough to make the salty sweet flavors pop

-Rolled Oats – Rolled oats are inexpensive and delicious and great for making energy bites.
+• Rolled Oats – Rolled oats are inexpensive and delicious and great for making energy bites.

-Chocolate Chips – I prefer to use mini chocolate chips so that there is chocolate and crunch in every bite!
+• Chocolate Chips – I prefer to use mini chocolate chips so that there is chocolate and crunch in every bite.
 Regular sized chocolate chips will work also.

 How to make chocolate protein balls